YoungjunNa/feed-initial/README.md

 ## Overview

-feed is a package for animal feed formulation.
-It ~~is~~will be comprised of 3 parts; 1) import the feed data, 2) set nutrient requirement of the animal, and 3) least-cost formulation.
+feed is a system for getting the information of animal feeds.
+Basically, it can load, modify, and compare the animal feed dataset from Animal Feed Resources Information System (INRA CIRAD AFZ and FAO). ~~In addition, the inner dataset from NIAS, NRC, and CVB is loaded~~.

 ## Installation
 ``` r
 # The development version from GitHub:
 # install.packages("devtools")